bright/new-www/content/jobs/senior-fullstack-developer.md

 ## we would also appreciate if you have 🙌

-* familiarity cloud platforms and deployment processes
+* familiarity with cloud platforms and deployment processes
 * experience with working on startup projects

 ## what you will find in our Bright Team 🚀